ESA’s Airbus Biomass satellite travels to Kourou

 This site is also available on: Deutsch

-Estimated reading time: 2 Minuten
+Estimated reading time: 3 Minuten

-Biomass measurement flagship mission
+measurement flagship mission

-Technological innovation at
+Technological innovation at Airbus

-Airbus has taken on a technological pioneering role with the development of the biomass satellite.
-A 12 x 15 meter extendable antenna will collect reflected SAR data to create accurate global maps, shedding new light on the impacts of deforestation and wildfires.
+Airbus has taken on a technological pioneering role with the development of the satellite.
+A 12 x 15 meter extendable antenna will collect reflected data to create accurate global maps, shedding new light on the impacts of deforestation and wildfires.
 The project brings significant advances in satellite-based environmental monitoring.

-Biomass satellite International cooperation in the foreground
+satellite International cooperation in the foreground

-More than 50 companies from 20 countries were involved in the development of the Biomass Satellite, making it an example of international cooperation.
+More than 50 companies from 20 countries were involved in the development of the Satellite, making it an example of international cooperation.
 Airbus engineers in Stevenage led the successful tests in and worked closely with teams from to carefully prepare for the upcoming orbital deployment.

 Future prospects and next steps